 There may be some instances in which people are not able to make a compensation claim.
-If you failed to report the incident as soon as possible to the police, if you have applied for compensation under a different scheme or failed to cooperate with the police you may not be able to make a claim.
+If you failed to report the incident as soon as possible to the police, if you have applied for compensation under a different scheme or failed to cooperate with the police, you may not be able to make a claim.

 What evidence do I need?

-Why use a solicitor
+Why use a solicitor?

 You can claim compensation for various physical and violent crimes.
-These include, GBH and ABH, non-consensual sexual contact and other forms of common and criminal assaults.
+These include GBH and ABH, non-consensual sexual contact and other forms of common and criminal assaults.

-Time limits to claim as an adult
+What are the time limits to claim as an adult?

-Time limits to claim if under 18
+Also, what are the time limits to claim if under 18?

 Could I claim for the cost of prescriptions?